The History of Valentine's Day: The Legends of Saint Valentine

 So who was this man Pope Gelasius wanted to honor; this St Valentine?

-It is believed that there may have actually been two possibly even three different men named Valentine or Valentinus.
+There may have been two possibly even three different men named Valentine or Valentinus.
 Due to the same name, their identities have merged into one identity that we collectively refer to as Saint Valentine.
 It is not easy to separate the stories as they often end up overlapping one another.

 One of these men, as legend has it, dared defy the order of Emperor Claudius II.
-The Emperor declared that Roman soldiers should not marry, because he believed that single men were better soldiers.
+The emperor declared that Roman soldiers should not marry because he believed that single men were better soldiers.
 Saint Valentine, a priest from the 3rd century, felt this decree was unjust.
 He defied the emperor by performing marriage ceremonies in secret for Roman soldiers.
-Another variation of this story is that he performed marriages in order to keep men from having to serve as soldiers and going to war.
+Another variation of this story is that he performed marriages to keep men from having to serve as soldiers and going to war.
 Either way, this was an act of treason against the decree.

-Many Roman men were inspired by Valentine's faithfulness to marriage and in honor of him decided to draw names of eligible ladies out of an urn during this holiday.
-Then the couple would pair off and spent the year getting to know one another.
-This often led to marriage.
+Valentine's faithfulness inspired many Roman men to marriage and in honor of him, decided to draw names of eligible ladies out of an urn during this holiday.
+Then the couple would pair off and spent the year getting to know one another, which often led to marriage.
 This custom spread across Europe, even in Germany and England.

 The First Valentine